coado/Ethereum_Dex/README.md

 ## How the pool works

 The pool is simply a contract that contains a pair of tokens (let's assume that the tokens are DAI and WETH) and manages the price of these tokens.
-The price depends on ratio of holding tokens, for instance:
+The price depends on holding tokens ratio, for instance:

 let's assume that there is 100 DAI and 1 WETH in the pool and you want to swap your 2 WETH for DAI.